- U.S. Senator from Nevada

 “TAKE BACK AMERICA” CONFERENCE

-In 2006, Reid was on the list of 153 guest speakers who addressed that year's Take Back America conference, which was organized by the Institute for Policy Studies and the Campaign for America's Future.
+In 2006, Reid was on the list of 153 guest speakers who addressed that year's Take Back America conference, which was organized by the the Campaign for America's Future and the Institute for Policy Studies.

 CRITIC OF PRESIDENT BUSH & THE IRAQ WAR